microsoft/autogen/python/packages/autogen-core/docs/src/index.md

 myst:
   html_meta:
     "description lang=en": |
-      Top-level documentation for AGNext, a framework for building multi-agent applications with AI agents. html_theme.sidebar_secondary.remove: false
+      Top-level documentation for AutoGen, a framework for building multi-agent applications with AI agents. html_theme.sidebar_secondary.remove: false
 ---

-# AGNext
+# AutoGen

-AGNext is a OSS framework for developing intelligent applications using AI Agents patterns.
+AutoGen is an OSS framework for developing intelligent applications using AI Agents patterns.
 It offers an easy way to quickly build event-driven, distributed, scalable, resilient AI agent systems.
 Agents are developed by using the [Actor model](https://en.wikipedia.org/wiki/Actor_model).
 You can build and run your agent system locally and easily move to a distributed system in the cloud when you are ready.

-Key features of AGNext are summarized below.
+Key features of AutoGen are summarized below.

 ```{gallery-grid}
 :grid-columns: 1 2 2 3